cybergalactic/MSS/README.md

 # MSS (Marine Systems Simulator)

-The Marine Systems Simulator (MSS) is a Matlab/Simulink library and simulator for marine systems.
+The Marine Systems Simulator (MSS) is a Matlab/Simulink library for marine systems.
 It includes models for ships, underwater vehicles, and floating structures.
 The library also contains guidance, navigation, and control (GNC) blocks for real-time simulation.
 Please include the following reference when you use the GNC and HYDRO toolboxes:

 T. I. Fossen and T. Perez (2004).
 Marine Systems Simulator (MSS).
 URL: https://github.com/tifossen?tab=repositories

 Copy the folder /MSS to your Matlab folder and "add the path with subfolders" to Matlab.
 Then type:

-$ help MMS
+help MMS

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 GNC Toolbox